Learn Everything You Need to Know About Sciatica Treatment

 The other option you have is to visit a Doctor of Chiropractic, who will use a natural treatment for sciatica known as the Cox Technic.
 This nonsurgical, drug-free treatment gently stretches the spine to decompress the spinal discs and nerves relieving pressure and pain.

 We would recommend this type of treatment over all other options for many reasons.
 First, Doctors of Chiropractic using the Cox Technic have achieved some of the highest patient satisfaction ratings of any health care provider.
 Research shows that about 91% of patients report finding the relief they were looking for, and pain ratings on average decrease from an average of 7.6 to an average of 1.9 after treatment.

 Plus, the Agency for Health Care Policy and Research approve of the Cox Technic in their AHCPR Guidelines.
 They say the Cox Technic is safe and effective, and many high-profile athletes agree, including Joe Montana and Jonathon Toews.
 All of them have used chiropractic care not only to relieve their pain but to boost their performance.

 In short, we believe chiropractic care is the right sciatica treatment option for you because it will give you the long-term results you’re looking for.

 Are You Suffering from Sciatic Nerve Pain?

 We hope this guide has been a helpful resource for helping your understand sciatica.
-The most important thing we want you to take away from it is you don’t have to deal with sciatica alone.
+You don’t have to deal with sciatica alone.
 There is plenty of help available, and you can find relief from the pain.

-So, if you or a loved are experiencing symptoms that you think may be related to sciatica, please don’t hesitate to reach out.
+So, if you or a loved is experiencing symptoms of sciatica, please don’t hesitate to reach out.
 We at Algonquin Chiropractic Center has been offering sciatica treatment in Algonquin, IL for over 20 years.
 Give us a call today at (847) 854-2000 to schedule an appointment.